 “Mystery” in Revelation 17:5

 - Easton’s Bible Dictionary defines a “mystery” as “a truth undiscoverable except by revelation, long hid, now made manifest”.

-However, the definitions provided above seem to be closer to how the word “mystery” is used in several New Testament passages.
-For example, Christ told His disciples that they have would be able to understand the mysteries of the kingdom of God/heaven while others would not understand even though they hear the same words.
+However, the definitions above seem to fit how the word is used in several New Testament passages.
+For example, Christ told His disciples they have would be able to understand the mysteries of the kingdom of God.
+He added that others would not understand even though they hear the same words:

 “(9) And his disciples asked him, saying, What might this parable be?
 (10) And he said, Unto you it is given to know the mysteries of the kingdom of God: but to others in parables; that seeing they might not see, and hearing they might not understand.”
 (Luke 8:9-10)

 “(7) But we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory: (8) Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
 (9) But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 (10) But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.”
 (1 Corinthians 2:7-10)

 The idea that mysteries are truths revealed to certain people is also found in Romans 16:25-27 and Colossians 1:25-28.

 Also consider Revelation 1:20.
 The word “mystery” appears in relation to the seven stars and seven candlesticks in the first half of the verse.
 In the second half of the verse, Christ explains their meaning: